- MySQLi Tutorial

 root@host# cd /usr/bin ./mysqladmin -u root -p shutdown Enter password: ******

-For adding a new user to MySQLi Which is improved version of MySQL, you just need to add a new entry to user table in database mysql.
+For adding a new user to MySQL, you just need to add a new entry to the user table in the database mysql.

-Below is an example of adding new user guest with SELECT, INSERT and UPDATE privileges with the password guest123; the SQL query is −
+The following program is an example of adding a new user guest with SELECT, INSERT and UPDATE privileges with the password guest123; the SQL query is −

 You can also specify other privileges to a new user by setting the values of following columns in user table to 'Y' when executing the INSERT query or you can update them later using UPDATE query.

-Another way of adding user account is by using GRANT SQL command; following example will add user zara with password zara123 for a particular database called TUTORIALS.
+Another way of adding user account is by using GRANT SQL command.
+The following example will add user zara with password zara123 for a particular database, which is named as TUTORIALS.

-This will also create an entry in mysql database table called user.
+This will also create an entry in the MySQL database table called as user.

 The /etc/my.cnf File Configuration